Cross-strait relations: Before 1949

 Territories currently administered by the two governments that formally use the name China: the People's Republic of China (PRC, in purple) and the Republic of China (ROC, in orange).
 The PRC currently actually rules the mainland (including Hong Kong, Macau, and Hainan), while the ROC currently actually rules Taiwan (including Kinmen, Matsu, Pratas Islands, and Taiping Island & Zhongzhou Reef of the Spratly Islands).
 The size of minor islands is exaggerated in this map for ease of identification.

 The early history of cross-strait relations involved the exchange of cultures, people, and technology.
 However, no Chinese dynasty formally incorporated Taiwan in ancient times.
 In the 16th and 17th centuries, Taiwan first caught the attention of Portuguese, then Dutch and Spanish explorers.
-After establishing their first settlement in Taiwan in 1624, the Dutch were defeated in 1662 by Koxinga (Zheng Chenggong), a Ming dynasty loyalist, who took the island and established the first formally Han Chinese regime in Taiwan.
-Koxinga's heirs used Taiwan as a base for launching raids into mainland China against the Manchu Qing dynasty, before being defeated in 1683 by Qing forces.
+After establishing their first settlement in Taiwan in 1624, the Dutch were defeated in 1662 by Koxinga (Zheng Chenggong), a southern Ming dynasty loyalist, who expelled the Dutch and established the first Han Chinese regime in Taiwan.
+Koxinga's heirs used Taiwan as a base for launching raids into mainland China against the Manchu-led Qing dynasty, before his descendants being defeated in 1683 by Qing forces.
 Taiwan was incorporated into Fujian Province in 1684.

 With other powers increasingly eyeing Taiwan for its strategic location and resources in the 19th century, the administration began to implement a modernization drive.
 In 1887, Fujian-Taiwan Province was declared by Imperial decree.
 However, the fall of the Qing outpaced the development of Taiwan, and in 1895, following its defeat in the First Sino-Japanese War, the Imperial government ceded Taiwan to Japan in perpetuity.
 Qing loyalists briefly resisted Japanese rule under the banner of the "Republic of Formosa" but were quickly put down by Japanese authorities.